jrenaud90/TidalPy/Documentation/radiogenics_x/radiogenics_models.md

 world.calc_internal_heating(time)             # [W] summed over all layers
 ```

 `set_radiogenics` moves ownership of the C++ model into the layer, leaving the Python wrapper an empty shell, so build a fresh model if the same parameters are needed elsewhere.
 Only `SolidLiquidLayer` accepts one.
 A layer without a model reports zero heating rather than raising, and a world sums only the layers that carry one.
+A layer with `use_heating` set also feeds its model to the world's thermal EOS solve, which heats the layer at the model's specific rate times the local density and reports the total as `layer_heating` (see [Worlds](../structures_x/worlds/worlds.md)).

 The mass is an argument so the caller can choose which mass is radiogenic: usually the layer's own mass, but possibly one differentiated component of it.
 The world-level sum uses each layer's `mass` attribute, which the equation-of-state solve sets, so solve the world's structure first: a layer built without a mass reports zero until then.